Kaiser Permanente Medical Assistant Career Launch Scholarship

 What is the MA program like and what do Medical Assistants do?

 This program is full-time and lasts four-quarters.
-The Fall 2019 cohort will take classes in the evening at Seattle Central College Health Education Center in the Pacific Tower in Beacon Hill.
+Classes are held at Seattle Central College's Health Education Center in the Pacific Tower on Beacon Hill.
 Read more about the MA program.

 As part of the frontline medical care team, medical assistants play a key role in helping nurses, doctors, medical specialists and surgeons with patient care and administrative duties.
 This program is the perfect opportunity for you to become a well-rounded health care professional, especially if you enjoy working on a team, caring for patients, and being in a fast-paced environment.
 Our program includes a robust curriculum, hands-on training, field trips and clinical experiences.
 Medical assisting is quickly becoming one of the nation's fastest growing careers, and this scholarship is a great opportunity to start in the health care field.